aws/aws-cdk/packages/aws-cdk-lib/core/README.md

 ## Session Tags

-Stack Synthesizers also support passing Session Tags to the different [IAM roles created by CDK during bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping-env.html#bootstrapping-env-roles):
+CDK also supports attribute-based access control (ABAC) by allowing you to pass session tags on the different [IAM roles created by CDK during bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping-env.html#bootstrapping-env-roles).
+For more information on Session Tags see [Define permissions based on attributes with ABAC authorization](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_attribute-based-access-control.html).

-Here is an example of passing a session tag to the `DeploymentActionRole`:
+Here is an example of passing session tags using the `DefaultStackSynthesizer`:

 ```ts
 class MyStack extends cdk.Stack {